checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 ### Summary section

-The summary at the top of the page allows for filtering based all of the page's data points based on the selected timeframe and locations.
+The summary at the top of the page allows for filtering based on all of the page's data points and the selected timeframe and locations.
+Retried check runs do not influence this section and only final results are taken into account.

 <img class="screenshot-partial" alt="check results overview summary" src="/docs/images/monitoring/check-overview-bar.png"/>